 There is a large administration and management workforce in the public sector, where you could be working for:

-Employment numbers in the public sector have seen an increase in the past year.
-In June 2019, 558,700 people were working in the Scottish public sector, compared to 553,000 from the same period in 2018.
-This reduction is mainly due to Registered Landlords (housing associations) being reclassified to the private sector.
+Employment numbers in the public sector have seen an ongoing increase: in December 2021, 589,600 people were working in the Scottish public sector, compared to 565,600 from the same period in 2020.

-Public sector employment now accounts for 21% of total employment in Scotland (compared to 20% in the previous year).
+Public sector employment now accounts for 22.3% of total employment in Scotland (an increase of 2.8% from the previous year).

 Instructus Skills (formerly known as Skills CFA) provides information about skills and qualifications in the workplace including apprenticeships and training programmes across the UK for a whole range of business skills.